pmem/pmemkv-java/examples/README.md

-This directory contains an example for pmemkv-java.
+This directory contains examples of the pmemkv-java usage.